ajam/tarbell-big-read-template/README.md

 3. Run `tarbell newproject` and select the Big Read blueprint.

+## Working with Tarbell

+After creating a new project using `tarbell newproject`, you can begin putting in content through your Spreadsheet.
+To preview the changes you make to your spreadsheet, run `tarbell serve` in the folder where you project lives and open your browser to `localhost:5000`.
+You should see a dummy page.

+(For more information, check out the main [Tarbell site](http://tarbell.io))

 ## Using the template

 (Note: Directions for using this template is specific to the template in this repository, not all Tarbell templates)